tachiyomiorg/tachiyomi/README.md

 ## Download
 Get the app from our [releases page](https://github.com/inorichi/tachiyomi/releases) or from [f-droid](https://f-droid.org/packages/eu.kanade.tachiyomi/).

-If you want to test new features before they get to the stable release, you can download the dev version [here](http://tachiyomi.kanade.eu/latest) (auto-updates not included), or add our [F-Droid repo](https://github.com/inorichi/tachiyomi/wiki/FDroid-for-dev-versions).
+If you want to try new features before they get to the stable release, you can download the dev version [here](http://tachiyomi.kanade.eu/latest) (auto-updates not included), or add our [F-Droid repo](https://github.com/inorichi/tachiyomi/wiki/FDroid-for-dev-versions).

 ## Issues, Feature Requests and Contributing